ethereum-optimism/OPerating-manual/manual.md

 - **Quorum:** The minimum number of total OP votes required to be cast in connection with a proposal.
 Here, a quorum is measured as *a % of the total votable OP supply*.
 “Votable supply” is the total amount of OP that has been delegated, and therefore can participate in voting.
 The total votable OP supply will be determined based on a reasonable estimate provided by the Optimism Foundation prior to each Voting Cycle.
 OP votable supply will be included in each Voting Roundup Thread.
 - **Approval threshold:** The minimum number of OP votes required to be cast in favor of approving a proposal.
 The approval threshold for each proposal is measured as *% of votes cast to approve relative to the total number of votes cast in connection with a proposal*.

-**A snapshot to determine voting power** for each delegate will be taken at the commencement of a given voting period.
-The Foundation will only accept uncounted votes that are verifiable on-chain, but did not propagate to Snapshot.
+**A snapshot to determine voting power** for each delegate will be taken at the commencement of a given voting period, and voting will be hosted on the [Optimism Collective Snapshot page](https://snapshot.org/#/opcollective.eth).

 Depending on the Proposal Type, exact quorum and approval threshold requirements may vary.
 For more information, refer to the proposal types below.